Ybalrid/gl_framework/README.md

 # SDL OpenGL Project Skeleton

-This repository is an open-source "base code" for making video games projects "from scratch".
+This repository is an open-source "base code" (As my university teacher used to call this kind of frameworks) for making video games projects "from scratch".
 It's configured with CMake to use a number of helpful libraries.

 It is cross platform and supports Windows, Linux, and MacOS(*) (and should be "trivially" adaptable to other platforms too!)

 (*) For MacOS you *may* need an updated version of Clang and LibC++.
 This project has been tested under 10.13 High Sierra, XCode 9.4.1 and Clang 9 installed via brew (llvm).
 I do not have access to more modern macs, so I am stuck with a Mid 2010 iMac 11,2, that is mostly used for entertaiment, not developement. :wink:

-This code will create a window, initialize an OpenGL core profile, be able to load GLSL shader code and glTF assets from "resource locations" from a virtual file system, and represent a scene as a standard directed acyclic graph.
+This code will create a window, initialize an OpenGL core profile context, be able to load GLSL shader code and glTF assets from "resource locations" from a virtual file system, and represent a scene as a standard directed acyclic graph.